Tikam321/system-design/springBoot/spring-boot-interview.md

 - Spring Boot actuator “/Beans” is used to get the list of all the spring beans in your application.

 10. What is an IOC container?
-IoC Container is a framework for implementing automatic dependency injection.
-It manages object creation and its life-time and also injects dependencies into the class.
+The IoC (Inversion of Control) Container is the core component of Spring responsible for creating, configuring, and managing the lifecycle of beans.
+Instead of developers creating objects using the new keyword, the IoC container creates the objects and injects their dependencies automatically using Dependency Injection.
+This promotes loose coupling, improves maintainability, and makes the application easier to test.

 11. What is dependency Injection?
 - The process of injecting dependent bean objects into target bean objects is called dependency injection.